nathancarter/weblurch/doc/plan.md

     Also verify that if there are metavariables in the expression, that an error is thrown.
 ```
+ * More tests
+   * Create unit tests for all the unusual invalid uses of quantifier rules
+     stored in the Overleaf document shared between Nathan and Ken.
+   * Create unit tests between things like `f(X,X)[c=d]` and `f(g(d),g(c))`,
+     and all the tons of variations you can think of on that theme.
    * Add tests to verify that if you try to put more than one substitution
      expression into a pattern (whether nested or not) an error is thrown.
  * Remove `app/openmath.duo.litcoffee` from git control in master.
 Ensure
    that it remains under git control in gh-pages.
 Furthermore, ensure that
    `app/matching.duo.litcoffee` does not go under git control in master, but